endeavouros-team/PKGBUILDS/welcome/Adding-own-commands.md

 </pre>

-## Example showing how to align texts on the buttons of your Personal Commands tab
+## Example: how to align texts on the buttons on the Personal Commands tab

 Welcome's version 3.2.14 added support to automatically align the texts on the buttons under a tab.<br>
 To align texts on the buttons, *mark* the **name** element with `_align(name)`.<br>